37 Steady Level-Flight Operations

 Introduction

-An airplane’s typical flight operation involves several phases, including takeoff, climb, cruise, turns or maneuvers, descent, and landing.
-As shown in the figure below, a civil aircraft, such as a commercial airliner, spends much of its flight in the cruise condition flying from one airport to another.
+An airplane’s typical operation involves several phases of flight, including takeoff, climb, cruise, turns or maneuvers, descent, and landing.
+As shown in the figure below, a civil aircraft, such as a commercial airliner, spends much of its flight time in cruise conditions, flying from one airport to another.
 This condition is predominantly in straight and level, unaccelerated flight at relatively constant airspeed and high altitudes.
-A contingency plan for a possible diversion because of bad weather or other issue preventing a landing at the destination must always be accounted for, which will require reserve fuel to be carried.
+A contingency plan for a possible diversion because of bad weather or other issuesnding at the destination preventing a la must always be accounted for, which will require reserve fuel to be carried.

 Typical phases of flight for a civil aircraft such as a commercial airliner.
 A contingency plan for a possible diversion must be accounted for, which requires reserve fuel.

-A military aircraft may spend much more flight time conducting climbs, turns, and maneuvers, and the cruise segment may be much shorter.
-It may also involve an out-and-return mission profile, i.e., fly to a destination to conduct some operation and then return to base without landing, as shown below.
-Nevertheless, any airplane’s steady level flight performance is essential in determining its flight range at normal cruising speeds, ceilings, and airspeeds to attain maximum range and/or endurance.
+A military aircraft may spend much more of its flight time conducting climbs, turns, and maneuvers, and the cruise segment may be much shorter.
+The mission may also involve an out-and-return mission profile, i.e., flying to a destination to conduct some operation and returning to base without landing, as shown below.
+Nevertheless, understanding an airplane’s steady level-flight performance is essential for determining its flight range at normal cruising speeds, ceilings, and airspeeds to attain maximum range and endurance.

 Typical phases of flight for a military aircraft.
-Military aircraft, more often than not, perform out-and-return or “round-robin” missions.
+Most often, military aircraft perform out-and-return or “round-robin” missions.

 The analysis pursued to quantify level flight performance depends on the type of airplane, i.e., jet-propelled or propeller-driven airplanes.
-For this reason, engines have previously been classified into two main groups; one is propeller-driven engines (i.e., piston-prop and turboprop), and the other one is jet engines (i.e., turbojet and turbofan).
+For this reason, engines have previously been classified into two main groups: propeller engines (i.e., piston-prop and turboprop) and jet engines (i.e., turbojet and turbofan).

 Learning Objectives

-• Be aware of an airplane’s general flight performance characteristics in straight and level flight.
+• Be aware of an airplane’s general performance characteristics in straight and level flight.

 • Appreciate the effects of weight and altitude on thrust required and/or power required performance curves and flight characteristics.